adelheidsoftware/adelheid-wiki-tweaks/README.md

-# SBW-Tweaks
+# adelheid-wiki-tweaks
-A MediaWiki extension that provides additional functionality specific to the Soulsborne Wikis.
+A MediaWiki extension that provides additional functionality specific to wikis run by Adelheid Software.

 This extension modifies the footer links of our MediaWiki installation.